csb324/eleventy-obsidian-ninareth/notes/Session Notes/notes-51.md

 Knowing what we do about [[Niko]], and especially [[Winifey]] and [[Cinder]], we decide that any information we find there might be a fake plant, and to take it with a grain of salt.

 We get back on the road, and travel for about 3 hours, and in the late afternoon we see a broken down stone structure [[Fort Chyvasti]].
 A collection of ruins open to the air on the road between [[Jalantar]] and [[Arkhosia (City)]].
 The ceilings are blasted open, with large chunks of rock in a several hundred foot radius.
-There's a large watchtower that is still standing, dispite holes throughout it's structure.
+There's a large watchtower that is still standing, despite holes throughout it's structure.

 It used to be a military outpost before cities were consolidated becfore [[The Three Dragons War]], but seems to have been targeted in the attacks and has been ruins ever since.
 It was the site of a horrific slaughter of more than 700 soliders were burned alive during the [[sundering]].